Justin-Sawyer/boutique_ado_v1/README.md

 		],
 		```

-4. PRAY while you start the development server:
+4. PRAY WHILE YOU START THE DEVELOPMENT SERVER:

 	`python3 manage.py runserver`

-5. Add, commit and push
+5. ADD, COMMIT and PUSH